buzztroll/unix-agent/docs/authentication/agent_trusting_dcm.rst

 Unknown Certificates
 --------------------

-For some *on premise* installations of DCM the certificate DCM uses may not be signed by a known CA or it may be a self signed certificate.
+For some *on premises* installations of DCM the certificate DCM uses may not be signed by a known CA or it may be a self signed certificate.
 There are two ways to configure agents to work in this case.